DaPraxis/DaPraxis.github.io/_posts/2020-10-12-Pytorch-Study-Note(1).md

 # Table of Content
 * Tensor and its initializations
-* Basic operations on tensors (tensor joins, splits, indexing, transformation, and mathematical operations)
+* Operations on tensors (tensor joins, splits, indexing, transformation, and mathematical operations)
 * Linear Regression for demo
-* Summary

 # Tensor and its initializations
 ## 1. Tensor